toitware/toit-dhtxx/README.md

 ## Implementation details

-The DHT11 and DHT22 drivers are timing sensitive which does not work well with Toit.
-Therefore, the drivers are implemented using the RMT controller which allows for precise timings.
+The DHT11 and DHT22 drivers are timing sensitive, and the drivers are therefore implemented using the RMT controller which allows for precise timings.